Grant Application Research

 REDCap

-REDCap (Research Electronic Data Capture) is supported through the Icahn School of Medicine at Mount Sinai (ISMMS).
-Mount Sinai has over 2,000 active users.
-REDCap is a secure web-based application designed to support electronic data capture for research studies.
+REDCap (Research Electronic Data Capture) is a secure, HIPAA-compliant web-based application designed to support electronic data capture for research studies and has over 3,700 active Mount Sinai users.
 REDCap provides a simple point-and-click interface to create web-based data entry and case report forms with the ability to customize real-time data entry validation (e.g., for data types and range checks), maintain project audit trails, export project data to advanced statistical software packages, and assign different levels of data access for each member of the research team.
-REDCap supports cross-sectional and longitudinal research designs.
-REDCap was designed in a manner that is consistent with all federal and local regulatory policies and procedures.
-REDCap allows the host institution to define REDCap data security policies, data backup schedules, data retention plans, and involvement of necessary departments (e.g., Institutional Review Board) in the REDCap project creation process.
-The web, application and database servers are housed in Mount Sinai’s secure data center and are subject to institutional policies on security, backup, recovery and control.
-Data collection tools developed within REDCap can be customized by the research team, with guidance from REDCap support staff at Mount Sinai supported in part through our CTSA.
-Data are captured by user-defined web-based forms and stored in dynamically maintained data tables.
-Fields can be added to the forms and to the tables using as the project progresses.
-REDCap provides audit trails for tracking data manipulation and user activity, as well as automated export procedures for seamless data downloads to Excel, PDF, and common statistical packages (SPSS, SAS, Stata, R).
-Also included are a built-in project calendar, a scheduling module, ad hoc reporting tools, and advanced features, such as branching logic, file uploading, and calculated fields.
-More recently we have implemented REDCap plugins (Twilio and MyCap) for mobile based diary assessments and other survey administration.
+REDCap also supports cross-sectional and longitudinal research studies, and the software is designed to align with federal and local regulatory policies and procedures.
+REDCap allows the host institution to define REDCap data security policies, data backup schedules, data retention plans, and involve necessary departments (e.g., Institutional Review Board) in the REDCap project creation process.
+The web application and database servers are housed in Mount Sinai’s secure data center and are subject to institutional policies on security, backup, recovery and control.
+Data collection tools developed within REDCap can be customized by the research team, with guidance from REDCap support staff at Mount Sinai, with this work being supported in part through Mount Sinai’s National Institutes of Health Clinical and Translational Science Award (CTSA) funding.
+Data is captured by user-defined web-based forms and stored in dynamically maintained data tables.
+Fields can be added to the forms and to the tables used as the project progresses.
+REDCap provides audit trails for tracking data manipulation and user activity, as well as automated export procedures for seamless data downloads to Excel, PDF, and common statistical packages (including SPSS, SAS, Stata, and R).
+Additional features include a built-in project calendar, a scheduling module, and ad hoc reporting tools, as well as advanced features such as branching logic, file uploading, and calculated fields.
+In addition, REDCap plugins (Twilio and MyCap) are available for mobile based diary assessments and survey administration.

 Responsible Conduct of Research